sreedhar-98/CinemaSense/netflix-gpt/README.md

     - Login and create account navigation(if not logged in)

 4. Setup Routing
-    - npm i -D reac-router-dom
+    - npm i -D react-router-dom

+5. Build a login Form